 Many nurseries run into this issue because forest themes can get heavy fast if too many tones are used.

-The goal is not to recreate a forest.
-It’s to suggest one in a way that still feels open.
+The goal is not to recreate a forest, but to suggest one without closing in the space.

-I notice that when tones stay within a narrow range, the room feels calm even when patterns are added.
+When tones stay within a narrow range, the room stays calm even when patterns are added.
 When tones shift too much, the space starts to feel uneven.

 Keep colors controlled and let texture and shape do the work instead.

 A better approach is to set the base, add one or two elements, and then step back.
-Walk into the room at different times of day and see how it actually feels.
+Walk into the room at different times of day and see how it actually looks and functions.

 Most woodland nurseries don’t fail because of the theme.
 They fail because too much is added too quickly.